qigao/stun/flexui/SVG_FEATURES.md

-# SVG Features in FlexUI
+﻿# SVG Features in FlexUI

 ## Overview

-FlexUI provides **full access to all advanced SVG features** through its integration with `nanovg_css`.
+FlexUI provides **full access to all advanced SVG features** through its integration with `cssbox`.
 This includes:
 - **XML-based SVG** (RFC 7991/7996 compliant) - Use SVG elements directly in XML
 - **re2c-based SVG path parser** (2.6x faster)
 - Patterns, markers, text-on-path, and clipping paths